dominant-strategies/quai-docusaurus/docs/participate/node/node-overview.md

 ### Slice Node

-A slice node on the network is a subset of a global node that validates Prime, a single Region, and a single Zone.
-An example of a slice node would be the combination of Prime, Cyprus, and Cyprus1.
+A slice node on the network is a subset of a global node that validates prime, a single region, and a single zone.
+An example of a slice node would be the combination of prime, Cyprus, and Cyprus1.
 The benefit to running a slice node is that a node needs fewer resources.
 The trade-off is that cross-node validation is delegated to the peered global nodes or coordinate slices.
 A slice node is the smallest subset of the network that a node can run and still trustlessly access the network.

 The hardware requirement to run a slice node when Quai is at low/no load: